microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-04.md

 Now on to the Azure portal:

 - Navigate to Azure Active Directory, in `App registrations` find your app (make sure you are in the tab `All applications`), go to the application `Certificate & secrets` blade.
 Then choose Federated credentials and click Add Credential button.
-- After this select `Kubernetes accesing Azure resources`, fill the required fields with appropriate values and click Save button.
+- After this select `Kubernetes accessing Azure resources`, fill the required fields with appropriate values and click Save button.

 Or alternatively: